Livy

 Life

-Titus Livius, known to the English-speaking world as Livy, was born in Patavium (mod.
-Padua) in 59 BCE.
-Very little of his early life is known, though some things can be inferred.
+Titus Livius, known to the English-speaking world as Livy, was born in Patavium (modern Padua) in 59 BCE.
+Very little of his early life is known.
 From his own writings, it is clear that he lacked political power and never saw battle, yet he must have been wealthy to spend decades writing such a long work.
 From passages in Tacitus and Suetonius, it was commonly held that Livy tutored Claudius, but taken at face value, they only show that he was well-respected and that young Claudius consulted him about the writing of history.

 Livy died in 17 CE.